Our Top Colleges for Online Finance Degrees in 2024

 Education: Most financial advisors hold at minimum a bachelor’s in a financial field of study, if not a master’s, and they typically pursue licenses to improve their skills and appeal to clients.
 Possible licensing exams include the Chartered Financial Analyst (CFA) or the Certified Financial Planner (CFP) exams.

-Job Growth: Personal financial advisor positions are projected to increase by 15% between 2021 and 2031, which is much faster than average(3).
+Job Growth: Personal financial advisor positions are projected to increase by 13% between 2022 and 2032, which is much faster than average(4).

 Accountants are in charge of preparing financial documents, analyzing relevant data, and ensuring that all financial endeavors are in line with regulations.
 Accountant roles exist within all three branches of finance -- public, corporate, and personal -- and so can vary greatly, but tend to necessitate analytical, bookkeeping, and industry-specific skills.